juergenweb/FieldtypeOpeningHours/README.md

 ### To do

 At the moment nothing planned.
-Maybe multilang. settings of timeformat.

 ## How to install